aless80/tantrix/README.md

 #BUG
 1 forced tile is shown even if it leads to an impossible place because of 3 colors
-	impossible_neighbor is only called in is_confirmable
-	Plan: Add impossible_neighbor check to check_forced?, but I have to consider a virtual tile somehow check_forced found a tile "s" with 3 neighs. for each of the tiles fitting there: find the possible orientations
-	for each orientation:
-		check=impossible_neighbor(self, rowcolnum, add_tilenum_at_rowcolnum_rot = [1, (0,0,0), 60])
-		if check = False, break first for loop if check contains only True:
-		do not add s
-	else:
-		add s

 	highlight_forced_and_matching finds matches for forced spaces.
-There, check if each match is_confirmed. first change find_matching_tiles to also yield the necessary rotations? then run is_confirmed with the new tile virtually stored
+There, check if each match is_confirmed. first change find_matching_tiles to also yield the necessary rotations then run is_confirmed with the new tile virtually stored

-problem here:
-	cfg.board.place_highlight(obliged_hexagons[i], colors[j % len(colors)])
+#BUG when after a move there is a forced tile. also in tantrix12
+	post_confirm see
+		TODO this fails when forced is after a move!